finnpiatscheck/2023-French_Guiana_soil_eDNA_metabarcoding/QUIIME 2 Pipelines/qiime2_installation.md

 # QIIME 2 Installation

-QUIIME 2 installation tutorials are widespread on the internet, starting with the QUIIME 2 official documentation: https://docs.qiime2.org/2023.2/.
+QIIME 2 installation tutorials are widespread on the internet, starting with the QUIIME 2 official documentation: https://docs.qiime2.org/2023.2/.
 Following is the code I used for QIIME 2 version 2023.2 installation.